smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 11*

 We use cd - to go back

+*Task 12*

+USed ls -a -l . .. -p /boot